alejandro097/windows-brightness-manager/README.md

 ##  How to Use

-1. Download and extract the `.7z` file.
+1. Download and extract the `.zip` file.
-2. Double-click `main.exe` to launch the brightness manager.
+2. Double-click `wbm.exe` to launch the brightness manager.
 3. App runs in the system tray.

+##  How to compile it

 1. Clone the repository: